axon04/ecom-backend/src/docs/User.md

 Service responsible for following actions:

-- Getting the details of a userEntity
+- Getting the details of a user
+- Creating a new user
-- Editing the userEntity details
+- Editing the user details fully and partially
+- Get list of all addresses of a user
-- Add new userEntity address
+- Add new address to a user
-- Delete userEntity address
-- Changing default address
-- Getting default address
+- Edit address of a user fully and partially
-- Get list of all address
+- Delete address of a user

 **UserRepository**: Responsible for managing userEntity details only.
 **AddressRepository**: Responsible for managing addresses only.
-**UserAddressRepository**: Responsible for mapping addresses to a userEntity.

 The UserService will be the only exposed service to the presentation layer.
-The AddressService will be responsible for adding, editing, removing and mapping the addresses to a userEntity.
-The AddressService will use both AddressRepository and UserAddressRepository.
+The UserService will interact with the UserRepository and AddressRepository to manage the required data.

 #### Constraints:

-- A userEntity cannot be created without an address.
+- A user cannot be created without an address.
-- A userEntity can delete the address after creation, but will require address when ordering.

-### DTO

-- UserDTO: UserEntity + Default Address
-- AddressDTO: UserId + List of Addresses
+- A user can have multiple addresses.
+- Addresses can be deleted after creation of user.

 ---

 ### Methods

-- `getUserByUsername(String username)`
-- `getDefaultAddress(String username)`
-- `getAllAddresses(String username)`
-- `setNewUser(UserDTO newUser)`
+- `UserDto getUserByEmail(String email)`
+- `List<AddressDto> getAllAddressesByEmail(String email)`
+- `UserDto saveNewUser(UserDto newUser, AddressDto newAddress)`
-- `setNewAddress(AddressDTO newAddress)`
+- `void saveNewAddress(String email, AddressDto newAddress)`
+- `UserDto updateUser(String email, UserDto updatedUser)` - for partial update leave the fields that you don't want to update as null
+- `AddressDto updateAddress(String email, long addressId, AddressDto newAddress)` - pass null(Object) and 0(int, long) to the fields that you don't want to update
+- `void deleteUser(String email)`
+- `void deleteAddress(String email, long addressId)`